 SWR’s flagship program is the Regional Carbon Initiative (RCI), a guided set of milestones designed to turn companies’ GHG reduction goals into reality.
 As of March, there are 64 RCI member companies that occupy some 2 million metres2 of office space – design and engineering firms, energy services and utility providers, social support and health care providers, environmental advocacy organizations, educational and cultural institutions, retailers, manufacturers, consultants, construction companies, foundations and software developers.
 SWR supplies GHG accounting software and other tools, technical and strategic expertise, help organizing employee-led green teams and the growing support and wisdom of the rest of the RCI network.
 It has also shrewdly crafted that network with a strong culture of recognition and a rising bar for achievement.

-Read more about SWR, the RCI, Sustainability CoLab and the GHG-slashing business case they’re currently building across Ontario in the Sharing issue of A\J. We also asked a couple of Waterloo Region’s leading RCI members to explain how their companies have benefitted from being a part of the network, and the two people driving Sustainability CoLab to explain the impact they expect to see in 2014.
+Read more about SWR, the RCI, Sustainability CoLab and the GHG-slashing business case they’re currently building across Ontario in our feature story.
+We also asked a couple of Waterloo Region’s leading RCI members to explain how their companies have benefitted from being a part of the network, and the two people driving Sustainability CoLab to explain the impact they expect to see in 2014.
 Watch all three videos below.

 Elizabeth Pringle is an associate partner at Ernst & Young, chair of its Kitchener office’s eco-committee and a volunteer member of SWR’s policy advisory committee.
 The Kitchener outpost of the global professional services provider has implemented a range of sustainability measures as part of its commitment to the RCI, including changing their document printing systems to save ink, paper and energy; installing sensor lights to cut unnecessary electricity usage and insulating window film to avoid heat loss; replacing plastic cutlery and paper plates to reduce waste; and by deploying a flexible workspace allocation system called ‘hoteling,’ wherein employees that spend a lot of time at clients’ offices can simply book desk space when they need it (rather than having workspaces that are often unoccupied).
 Find more details about Ernst & Young’s corporate commitments to sustainability here.